Rogue (2020 film): Plot

 Joey is attacked by the lioness, but the arrival of the terrorists scares her away.
 During the ensuing battle, Sam and Pata manage to kill most of the fighters.
 Asilia finds the courage to fight back and kills one of them, while Pata confronts Zalaam's second-in-command Masakh, the man who executed his family.
 With Sam's help, he manages to get his vengeance.
 Pata is too wounded to keep going and is finished off by the terrorists.
 Both too injured to fight, Joey and Bo witness the lioness coming back and assaulting Zalaam's men.
-Bo then dies from his injuries with Joey by his side.
+Bo then succumbs to his injuries with Joey by his side.

 Zalaam captures Tessa, but Sam convinces him to trade her life for Asilia, luring him into the barn where the lioness is waiting.
 Meanwhile, Joey finds a couple of lion cubs in another building.
 The lioness mauls Zalaam to death and then turns to face Sam.
 She spares Sam after hearing the cubs meowing outside.
 As the dawn breaks, Sam, Joey and the two girls walk towards the helicopter that's coming to extract them as the lions leave.

-A post-script stating that this film is fictional addresses the illegal lion farms and how they must be stopped.
+A post-script states that this film is fictional, and addresses the legal lion farms operating in South Africa.

 Cast

 Production

-M. J. Bassett originally wrote the screenplay with her daughter with the intention of it being a small pet project.
+M. J. Bassett originally co-wrote the screenplay with her daughter, with the intention of it being a small pet project.
 After the producers read the script, they thought it was more of a star vehicle, and sent the script to Fox's agent, who accepted the next day.

 With physical production being helmed by South African Production Company, Mannequin Pictures, filming took place in December 2019 on a game farm about 40 miles from Johannesburg, South Africa.

 Release

 Rogue was released in the United States digitally August 28, 2020, and then on Blu-ray and DVD September 1.

-Through its first two weeks of release in the U.S., the film had totaled $878,284 in DVD and Blu-ray sales.
+Through its first two weeks of release in the U.S., the film had totaled $1,789,726 in DVD and Blu-ray sales.